You want smart political talk without the meltdowns?

 Hey, Sean.

-Uh, really an honor.
+Really an honor.

-Uh, you're a warrior, spot on on the war.
+You're a warrior, spot on on the war.

-Uh, they never even changed a channel, actually.
+They never even changed the channel, actually.

-But anyway, I know you Well, no, listen, I don't have a job if they change the channel.
+Well, no, listen, I don't have a job if they change the channel.

-Please tell them thank you for me.
+Thank you for me.

-My mom and dad, you walk in the house and it's Fox News 24-7.
+My mom and dad, you walk in the house, and it's Fox News 24-7.

 It's kind of funny, actually.